 Your hotel room is your home away from home, with a few exceptions: the hundreds or even thousands of strangers from every corner of the world who have slept there.
 And the hotel staff may not have the same standards of cleanliness that you do at home.
 It’s nice to have someone fold up your towels and make your bed while you’re out exploring the world, but in terms of sanitization, a neatly made bed does not equal a clean hotel room.

 Studies have shown that germs frequently lurk on places like light switches, television remotes, and telephone keypads, even in hotel rooms that otherwise appear clean—disturbing evidence of what might be waiting when you wheel your suitcase into a suite.
 Are you prepared for a dirty bedspread, a scummy toilet, or even a bedbug infestation?
-It’s highly unlikely that a slightly soiled bathroom floor will put your life in danger, yet an unclean hotel room could affect your health; the most common afflictions are colds or stomach viruses.

 Try the following steps to achieving a clean hotel room for more sound sleep on your next stay.